 On the flip side, a new article from McKinsey mentions that companies that have been able to quickly transform do so by “…combining digital technologies and process-improvement capabilities in an integrated, sequenced way to drastically improve customer journeys and internal processes.”

 To address slow legacy systems, these leaders are building a more flexible architecture that accelerates development and use of common components to develop efficiency and consistency, while also enabling partnerships with external suppliers and partners.
 In a nutshell, putting legacy systems out of commission and purchasing more flexible platforms that can work at the speed of business.

 So, to all the CMO’s out there who are responsible for leading digital transformation in their company, what kind of data-driven technologies are you investing in?
 What value do you hope to derive from that data? (this is not a rhetorical question, please leave a comment below).

 Most would say that [I think] the value that they gain from data will offer insights that can help them meet the demands of their customers.
 But also, to be innovative, make accurate predictions, and provide transparency and personalized experiences; which means that you also need to have high quality data.
 Garbage in, garbage out right?
 High quality data is typically a result from mastering information such as your products, customers, suppliers and other critical data.
 And data quality is a topic for a whole other blog article… you can check one out here.

-Jumpstart your digital transformation journey by learning more about the value of mastered data featured in this on-demand webinar: How to Justify a Digital Transformation Using MDM.
+Jumpstart your digital transformation by learning more about the value of mastered data featured in this eBook: Transforming Business with Master Data Management For Dummies.